karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 Remember that the actual paths and directory names may vary depending on your Jenkins configuration and job setup.
 The examples provided above are based on typical Jenkins conventions.

+### Configure Jenkins to Access Docker Hub Repository

+- [ ] Task 1: Create credentials for Docker Hub in Jenkins
+  - Open the Jenkins web interface.
+  - Go to "Manage Jenkins" > "Manage Credentials".
+  - Click on "Global" or the appropriate domain.
+  - Click on "Add Credentials".
+  - Select "Username with password" as the kind.
+  - Enter your Docker Hub username and password.
+  - Check the "Treat username as a secret" checkbox to ensure the username is stored securely.
+  - Provide an ID for the credentials (e.g., "dockerhub-credentials").
+  - In the "Description" field, provide a description for the credential (optional).
+  - Click "OK" to save the credentials.

 ### Docker Login for Different Registries

 When using the `docker login` command to authenticate with a Docker registry that isn't Docker Hub, you must specify the hostname of the repository.
 This is because Docker defaults to Docker Hub if no server is specified.
 Here's how you do it for various registries like Nexus or AWS ECR: